meteor/tutorials/content/shared/step11.md

 {{> DiffBox tutorialName="simple-todos" step="11.4"}}

+In order for your test to pass, you may need to change `Meteor.userId()` to `this.userId` in all of your server functions.

 There's a lot more you can do in a Meteor test!
 You can read more about it in the Meteor Guide [article on testing](http://guide.meteor.com/testing.html).

 {{/template}}